jersou/clite-parser/README.md

   - clean the doc and examples
   - compare to other tools (needs to be rephrased):
-    `other take the cli config (tool format) as input and produce an output data without type/model` vs `clite take the expected output model and generate the cli config` (~ deserialize the class to cli/help)
+    `other take the cli config (tool format) as input and produce an output data without type/model` vs `clite take the expected output model and generate the cli config` (~deserialize the class to cli/help)
+    - With Clite, you don't have to write the data twice to have the parsing output model.
+You write the output template directly and Clite will fill it according to the command line parsing.
+    - With other CLI parsing tools, you have to configure the tool for the CLI and you have to write the data model produced by the tool in addition.
+    - Do a fairly complete test with checks of options or commands that do not exist, display the Help, trigger different commands with the different tools that exist, i.e. Yargs, Commander, just std/cli.
+And compare with Clite.
+    - Clite takes the desired model and fills it according to the command line.
+      It generates the help automatically, detects the non-existent option/order errors, and launches the desired command with its parameters,
+- Make a Markdown file apart from the readme and a mini diagram with DrawIO.
   - add doc/example in the code (to see it in IDE and on https://jsr.io/@jersou/clite/doc)
   - use the right CLI vocabulary